Digital Literacy in the Humanities and Social Sciences

 Content

-• exploring the possibilities offered by information technology for document research and processing information in their respective disciplines.
+• Exploring the possibilities offered by digital technology for documentary research and information processing in their respective fields;

-These lessons will include both elements of theory and practical work.
+These lessons will combine theoretical elements with practical work.

 Teaching methods